This post may contain affiliate links. Please see our disclosure policy.

 Notes

 - Coconut aminos add sweetness to the marinade, using fewer ingredients overall.
-If using soy, go light on the added salt and stir in 1-2 teaspoons of honey.
+It can be subbed with soy sauce, but omit the extra salt and stir in 1-2 teaspoons of honey.
 Taste the marinade and adjust to your liking.
+I’ve also used cherry juice and balsamic vinegar as well for this!
+Omit the extra vinegar if you use balsamic.

 Delicious and quick.
 Loved the coconut aminos and got mine at Costco.